 Cannabis Sativa – What’s the Difference?

-The cannabis sativa plant typically grow very tall and lanky, sometimes reaching as tall as 7 feet or more.
+The cannabis sativa plant typically grows very tall and lanky, sometimes reaching as tall as 7 feet or more.
 The leaves are long and narrow, and usually lighter in color with shades of lime green.

 These sativa plants generally have a longer flowering cycle; thus, cannabis sativa is thought to be best suited for tropical, warm climates where the plants will have plenty of time to mature in a longer growing season, needing between 12 to 14 weeks to be harvest ready.